Hierarchy & Types of Angels in Christianity, Islam & Judaism

 Mosaics of the four archangels in St John’s Church, Warminster, by James Powell and Sons, 1888, Source: Wikimedia Commons

 Archangel is a composite word where the Greek “archon” (chief) and “angelos” (messenger/angel) are combined to create a word that refers to a chief angel.
-The word appears twice in the Bible, and only in the New Testament (1 Thessalonians 4:16; Jude 9).
+The word appears twice in the Bible and only in the New Testament (1 Thessalonians 4:16; Jude 9).
 In the first instance, it refers to the sound accompanying Jesus‘ return.
-In the second, it mentions that Michael, who engaged Satan about the body of Moses, is an Archangel.
+In the second, it mentions that Michael, who engaged Satan over the body of Moses, is an Archangel.
 So, in the Bible, only one angel is identified as an archangel.

 The apocryphal sources present more information on the archangels.
 The Apocryphal book 2 Esdras also identifies only one archangel, but he is not Michael.
 2 Esdras 4:36 identifies Jeremiel as an archangel.
 The Apocalypse of Moses lists five archangels: Michael, Gabriel, Uriel, Raphael, and Joel.
 These are examples of extra-biblical sources that frustrate and contradict the biblical claim of Michael as the one archangel (Revelation 12:7) who heads the heavenly host of angels as their chief.